pybricks/pybricks.github.io/learn/intro/story-mission.md

 For example, you can tell it to drive `250 mm` but you might measure it to be `243 mm` in your design in practice.
-This let students investigate _why_ this happens instead of fiddling with arbitrary degree value until it works for a particular robot.
+This let students investigate _why_ this happens instead of fiddling with an arbitrary degree value until it works for a particular robot.
 Did a wheel slip?
 Did the tyre compress under weight, effectively making the diameter smaller?